 The treatment of type 2 diabetes places a significant economic burden on the U.S. healthcare system.
-Given the intense competition among antidiabetic therapies, the type 2 diabetes access and reimbursement space is both extremely dynamic and highly influential on treatment patterns.
-Branded therapies experience high rates of prescribing restrictions as payers steer prescriptions toward drugs with lower prices.
-Manufacturers of agents such as SGLT-2 inhibitors, GLP-1 receptor agonists, and insulins need to skillfully navigate contract agreements/rebates with payers to gain favorable formulary coverage.
+Given the intense competition between antidiabetic therapies, the type 2 diabetes access and reimbursement space is both extremely dynamic and highly influential on treatment patterns.
+Branded therapies experience high rates of prescribing restrictions as payers steer prescriptions toward less-expensive drug.
+Manufacturers of agents like the SGLT-2 inhibitors, GLP-1 receptor agonists, and insulins must carefully navigate contract agreements/rebates with payers to gain favorable formulary coverage.

-- On what tiers do payers place leading brands such as Novo Nordisk’s Victoza and Eli Lilly’s Trulicity, and what restrictions do they impose?
+- On what tiers do payers place leading brands such as Novo Nordisk’s Ozempic and Eli Lilly’s Trulicity, and what restrictions do they impose?

 - What clinical factors most influence formulary coverage of type 2 diabetes therapies?

-- What role does reimbursement, restriction, and patient cost play in physicians’ decisions to prescribe therapies such as Johnson & Johnson’s Invokana, AstraZeneca’s Farxiga, and Boehringer Ingelheim / Eli Lilly’s Jardiance for type 2 diabetes?
+- What role do reimbursement restrictions and patient cost play in physicians’ decisions to prescribe therapies such as Johnson & Johnson’s Invokana, AstraZeneca’s Farxiga, and Boehringer Ingelheim / Eli Lilly’s Jardiance for type 2 diabetes?

 - What percentage of MCOs use pharmacoeconomic or health economic models such as cost-utility analysis?

 Geography: United States

 Primary Research: Survey of 140 U.S. endocrinologists and primary care physicians (PCPs).
 Survey of 30 U.S. managed care organization (MCO) pharmacy and medical directors (PDs/MDs).